Go to the main content

 The Invisible Math We Do at Every Shared Table

-If I'm being honest, I spent most of my adult life doing a kind of emotional arithmetic at meals.
+If I'm being honest, I spent most of my twenties and early thirties doing a kind of emotional arithmetic at meals.
 How much of myself could I set aside in order to keep the peace?
 How many comments about my food choices could I absorb before the knot in my chest became unbearable?
 How many times could I say "Oh, I'm fine, I'll just have the salad" before I stopped recognizing my own voice?

 There's a concept in psychology called self-concordance — the degree to which your actions align with your authentic interests and values.
 Research by Kennon Sheldon and Andrew Elliot found that when people pursue goals that don't align with their core values, they experience diminished well-being even when they succeed at those goals.
 The achievement feels hollow.
 The belonging feels borrowed.
 You're physically present but psychologically absent, and your body knows the difference even when your mind tries to ignore it.